wpswings/mwb-bookings-for-woocommerce/README.txt

 == SALIENT FEATURES OF THE BOOKING APPOINTMENT WORDPRESS FREE VERSION: ==

+**1) Projected Availability Timeline**
+The admins can mention the availability window or set the day availability up to a particular date by using this feature.

+**2) Advanced Booking Filter**
+Admins can utilize the filter to filter out the bookings by choosing them as per their preference, these being On-hold, pending, processing, or completed.
+This further helps streamline the booking management process convenient for the websites.

+**3) Easily Access Booking Links**
+WordPress booking plugin now enables the admins to easily access the booking links from the calendar itself.
+All these links are clickable and it redirects the admins to the Order ID for that particular booking.

-**1) Prompt Pop-Up For Cancellation**
+**4) Prompt Pop-Up For Cancellation**
-Customers will be notified during the cancellation of a booking request if they still want to cancel the booking.
+Customers will be notified during the cancellation of a booking request if they still want to cancel the booking by utilizing the feature of the WooCommerce bookings plugin.

-**2) Toggle between Single Calendar & Dual Calendar** With WooCommerce calendar booking, the merchant gets a chance to toggle between Single or Dual Calendar based on the requirements of your organization.
+**5) Toggle between Single Calendar & Dual Calendar** With WooCommerce calendar booking, the merchant gets a chance to toggle between Single or Dual Calendar based on the requirements of your organization.

 If a merchant decides to go ahead with the Dual Calendar, he will be in a position to mention the dates of booking which are unavailable and the days which are unavailable on a weekly basis (weekly off).
 The users can choose “to” and “from” dates for WP booking.